marcinruszkiewicz/where_chain/README.md

 You need to prepend each of the new methods with either `.where` or `.where.not` for them to work.

-All the methods accept all proper types as values, except Arrays and Hashes.
-These will **not** work and will raise a relevant ArgumentError exception:
+All the methods accept a Hash attribute and can compare all proper types as values, except Arrays and Hashes.
+These will **not** work and will raise an ArgumentError exception:

 ```ruby
 Post.where.gt(comments: [1, 2, 3])